This guide provides an overview of Mexico’s economy, including the country’s primary imports and exports.

-- Mexico has the tenth largest population in the world with close to 110 million people
+- Mexico has the tenth-largest population in the world with close to 110 million people.

-- The country is responsible for introducing chilies, corn and chocolate to the world
+- The country is responsible for introducing chilies, corn, and chocolate to the world.

-- Mexico has the largest pyramid in the world, the Great Pyramid of Cholula, which is considered to be the largest monument ever constructed
+- Mexico has the largest pyramid in the world, the Great Pyramid of Cholula, which is considered to be the largest monument ever constructed.

-All figures based on OEC/IMF 2016 projections unless otherwise stated.
+- All figures are based on OEC 2018 calculations and projections unless otherwise stated.

 - Learn more about the state of world government debt from our country debt clock pages.